Tearsheet

 AI Analysis | Feedback

-Mr. Lebovitz has served as Chief Executive Officer of CBL Properties since January 1, 2010, and as President since 1999.
-He joined the company in 1988, founding its New England office, and has held various positions including head of development and acquisitions.
-Prior to joining CBL, he was a financial analyst with Goldman, Sachs & Co. from 1984 to 1986.
+Stephen D. Lebovitz has served as Chief Executive Officer of CBL Properties since January 1, 2010.
+He has been on CBL's Board of Directors since the completion of its initial public offering in November 1993.
+Lebovitz joined CBL in 1988, establishing its New England office, and has held various positions including head of development and acquisitions.
+Before joining CBL's predecessor, he worked as a financial analyst with Goldman, Sachs & Co. from 1984 to 1986.
 His father, Charles B. Lebovitz, was a co-founder of CBL & Associates Properties.
-Mr. Lebovitz holds a bachelor's degree from Stanford University and a Master of Business Administration from Harvard University.
-He served as Chairman of the International Council of Shopping Centers (ICSC) from 2015 to 2016.
+Stephen Lebovitz served as Chairman of the International Council of Shopping Centers (ICSC) from May 2015 through May 2016.

-Mr. Jaenicke assumed the role of Executive Vice President – Chief Financial Officer and Treasurer in January 2023, having joined CBL in 2022 as Executive Vice President – Finance.
-Before his tenure at CBL, he spent more than a decade in real estate investment banking with Wells Fargo and its predecessor firm Eastdil Secured, where he advised clients on strategic and capital planning, including M&A transactions, recapitalizations, and capital markets executions.
-Earlier in his career, he worked at PricewaterhouseCoopers, providing audit and accounting services to public REIT clients.
-Mr. Jaenicke holds a B.S. in Business and a Master of Accounting from Miami University and an MBA from the University of Virginia's Darden School of Business.
-He is a CFA charterholder and a former Certified Public Accountant.
+Ben Jaenicke has served as Executive Vice President – Chief Financial Officer and Treasurer since January 2023, having joined CBL in 2022 as Executive Vice President – Finance.
+Prior to CBL, he spent over a decade in real estate investment banking with Wells Fargo and its predecessor firm Eastdil Secured.
+In this role, he advised clients on strategic and capital planning, including M&A transactions, recapitalizations, and capital markets executions.
+Before his time at Wells Fargo/Eastdil, Jaenicke worked at PricewaterhouseCoopers, where he performed audits and other accounting services for public REIT clients.

-Augustus N. Stephas, Executive Vice President and Chief Operating Officer
+Katie Reinsmidt Executive Vice President – Chief Operating Officer

 AI Analysis | Feedback